info201b-2022-spring/indicators-of-diabetes/README.md

 Why are you interested in this field/domain?

-- We are interested in the field of healthcare as most of us are going into a career related to or in healthcare and want to learn more about the statistics and data that surrounds a prevalent topic in healthcare, which is cancer.
+- We are interested in the field of healthcare as most of us are going into a career related to or in healthcare and want to learn more about the statistics and data that surrounds a prevalent topic in healthcare, which can span among many topics due to all of the illnesses known to date.

 What other examples of data driven project have you found related to this domain (share at least 3)?